MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 For other customers, use the following support channels, depending on how you obtained Azure Information Protection:

-- **Azure Rights Management with an Office 365 subscription**: See [Contact Office 365 for business support – Admin Help](https://support.office.com/article/Contact-Office-365-for-business-support-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b) for telephone numbers and how to contact Support by using the Office 365 admin portal.

-- **Azure Information Protection with the Enterprise Mobility Suite**: If you also have Office 365, you can use the [Office 365 support channels](https://support.office.com/article/Contact-Office-365-for-business-support-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
-For more information, see [Enterprise Mobility Suite: Support FAQ](https://technet.microsoft.com/dn932057.aspx).

-- **Azure Information Protection Premium**: Open a [support request in the Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade).
+- **Azure Information Protection Premium** (standalone): Open a [support request in the Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade).
 To use this option, you must have an Azure subscription and an Azure support plan.
 For more information, see [Azure Support For Customers](https://azure.microsoft.com/support/plans/).

+- **Azure Information Protection with an Office 365 subscription**: See [Contact Office 365 for business support – Admin Help](https://support.office.com/article/Contact-Office-365-for-business-support-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b) for telephone numbers and how to contact Support by using the Office 365 admin portal.

+- **Azure Information Protection with Enterprise Mobility + Security (EMS)**: If you also have Office 365, you can use the [Office 365 support channels](https://support.office.com/article/Contact-Office-365-for-business-support-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+For more information, see [Enterprise Mobility Suite: Support FAQ](https://technet.microsoft.com/dn932057.aspx).

+- **Azure Information Protection with Secure Productive Enterprise (SPE)**: Use the [Office 365 support channels](https://support.office.com/article/Contact-Office-365-for-business-support-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 For additional support options, ask your Microsoft contact.